- IMPRESSIVE 12.6 ACRE HOLDING

 Having a slate effect tyled floor, fully tiled walls and fitted with a modern white coloured 3 piece bathroom suite comprising a corner shower cubicle, low level WC and pedestal washbasin. ceiling spotlights and an useful large recessed storage cupboard.

-LANDING with a door off to the boarded FULL LENGTH EAVES STORAGE SPACE and a door off to
+LANDING (ceiling height 6ft 2".
+With a door off to the boarded FULL LENGTH EAVES STORAGE SPACE and a door off to

 DOUBLE BEDROOM 1 (3.9 x 3.5 max)